Graph-ICS/Graph-ICS/readme.md

 	<img src="doc/Readme_Installation/Installation6.PNG" />
 </center>

-- You will see the cloned kit will appears on the bottom side of the window, select it and go to “CMake generator” and click on change:
+- The cloned kit will appear on the bottom side of the window.
+    Select it, go to “CMake generator” and click on change:
     <center>
 	<img src="doc/Readme_Installation/Installation7.PNG" />
 </center>